 For Google Chrome users:

-Note that Google Chrome has recently released an update for Mac that doesn't work with an older version of Silverlight.
-You may continually be prompted to update or install Silverlight even though you think you have it.
+Note that Google Chrome has recently released an update for Mac that doesn't work reliably with our video reserves.
 Chrome often updates without warning and creates unknown conflicts, and we suggest you open up a different web browser like Safari or Mozilla/Firefox to access the video content.